merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 Use SRK to pay for goods and services sold at SparkPlace

 ENROLL AND GET CERTIFIED
-Enroll to premium courses in SparkRoom by certified instructors, pass the assessment and get certified.
+Enroll to premium courses in SparkLearn by certified instructors, pass the assessment and get certified.
 Pay for your tuition using SRK instead of fiat currency.

 PLAY, PAY AND GET PAID
 With SparkPlay, be entertained, pay for in-app purchases using SRK and get rewarded with real world value and convert it to SRK to earn.